harithatavarthy/CarND-Advanced-Lane-Lines/writeup_template.md

 Below visual demonstrates the fitted lines and the identified pixels.

 ![alt text][image20]

+Now that i have done a blind search on the very first frame/image, i will then pass the average 'Y' position of just identified lane lines to function `search_prior()` to process the next frame/image.
+This function instead of performing a blind search it would rather look for pixels around the average 'Y' position passed to it.
+This process continues for the rest of the frames/images by looking for pixels around the average 'Y' position from the prior frames until it breaks a certain threshold(in my case , its 50 pixels).
+Once the threshold is broken, the pipeline forces to perform a blind search again to ensure it does not lose track of lane lines and build confidence again.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.